 - A commitment to quality, timeliness, and continuous improvement.

-In addition to the eleven a-k outcomes there are three outcomes identified through the ABET Manufacturing Engineering Technology specific criteria.
+In addition to the eleven a-k outcomes there are two outcomes identified through the ABET Manufacturing Engineering Technology specific criteria.
 These have been defined as below.

 M1.
 Programs must demonstrate that graduates are prepared for careers centered on the manufacture of goods.
 In this context, ‘manufacturing' is a process or procedure through which plans, materials, personnel, and equipment are transformed in some way that adds value.